swagridAi/table_analysis/README.md

 Report families: Elements that are typically used together in similar reports Data dependencies: Elements that have business or technical dependencies Optimization opportunities: Potential for report consolidation or standardization

+Product Group Metrics
+The project includes functionality to evaluate the viability of different product group strategies using quantitative metrics.
+This helps in making data-driven decisions about how to organize data elements into optimal groups.
+Metrics Overview
+Three primary metrics are used to assess product groups:
+Affinity Score

+Measures how often grouped elements are used together Higher scores indicate elements that frequently co-occur in reports Calculated as the average normalized co-occurrence rate between all pairs of elements
+Range: 0 to 1, with higher values being better

+Coverage Ratio

+Measures how well groups reflect common usage patterns Identifies common element combinations from the actual report data Calculates the percentage of these patterns fully covered by a single product group Higher scores indicate better satisfaction of user needs
+Range: 0 to 1, with higher values being better

+Redundancy Score

+Measures unnecessary overlaps between product groups Counts elements appearing in multiple groups
+Lower scores indicate better separation of concerns
+Range: 0 to 1, with lower values being better

+Quality Score

+Combined metric that balances affinity, coverage, and redundancy Higher scores indicate better overall grouping strategies

+Grouping Strategies
+The evaluation tools support comparing different product grouping strategies:

+Community-based: Groups derived from community detection algorithms
+Table-based: Groups based on database table structure
+Custom: User-defined groups or alternative grouping strategies

+Metrics Visualizations
+The metrics visualization module (src/visualization/metrics_viz.py) provides visual representations:

+Radar Charts: Compare strategies across all metrics Group Comparison Charts: Compare group sizes and affinity scores Overlap Visualizations: Identify redundant elements across groups Pattern Coverage Charts: Show how well common usage patterns are covered

+Using the Metrics
+To evaluate product groups:
+Copypython evaluate_with_visualizations.py
+This will generate:

+Excel files with detailed metrics for each grouping strategy Visualizations comparing the different strategies Summary statistics showing which approach performs best

+The results can be used to:

+Identify the optimal grouping strategy for your data Pinpoint specific improvements needed in your current grouping Understand which usage patterns are well-covered and which need attention Detect unnecessary redundancies that could be eliminated

 Community Detection Examples
 Example 1: Data Domains